-by Rosemarie Tremblay-LeMay MD FRCPC, reviewed on June 22, 2020
+by Rosemarie Tremblay-LeMay MD FRCPC

 The blood contains many different types of cells.
-These cells include immune cells and red blood cells (RBCs).
+These cells include immune cells and red blood cells (RBC).
 RBCs are responsible for carrying oxygen from your lungs to the rest of your body and carrying carbon dioxide back to the lungs.
 They hold on to oxygen and carbon dioxide using a specialized protein called hemoglobin.

 Extra iron is stored in a specialized protein called ferritin.
 The amount of ferritin will change as the amount of iron in your body changes.
 For example, a person with low levels of iron in their body will have low levels of ferritin in their blood.